Eugenee-Be/RoboCup_2021_Virtual_Robot_Manipulation_Challenge_by_Team-UoB-Mech/README.md

 1. _More detailed learning materials and competition closely related materials and workshops needed._
 As non-computer science (Mech Eng) UG students and beginners of robotics control, we felt extremely no clue to construct our work.
-We read through every related examples in the documentation and can understand them.
+We read through every related examples in the documentation and it's easy to understand them.
 However when it comes to write the codes we felt blank in our mind.

 2. _Appreciation_
 Thanks for the great support to us from April and Jose.
 They answered our questions and enquiries very quickly and patiently.